Vegan Persian Kotlet Recipe

 Ingredients

-• 1 package of Beyond Beef (plant-based ground)
+• 12 oz package of Beyond Beef (plant-based ground) or other plant-based ground alternative

 • 1 small Russet potato